EPR (nuclear reactor): France

 In March 2024, media reported that expected costs for the six reactors had increased to €67.4 billion, equivalent to €6800 per kW net electric capacity.
 In January 2025, the Court of Auditors reported that France was "far from ready" to start building EPR2 reactors due to financing uncertainties and the unpreparedness of the construction supply chain.

-In March 2025, the Nuclear Policy Council agreed that a subsidised government loan should be made available to cover at least half the build cost of six EPR2 reactors, though this will need European Union state-subsidy approval.
+In March 2025, the Nuclear Policy Council agreed that a subsidised government loan, possibly zero-interest, should be made available to cover at least half the build cost of six EPR2 reactors, though this will need European Union state-subsidy approval.
 A Contract for Difference at no more than €100 per MWh would cover the remaining costs.
 However it delayed the planned commissioning of EPR2 reactors by three years to 2038, though the construction start target remained at 2027.
 The first three pairs of EPR2 reactors are proposed for the Penly, Gravelines and Bugey sites.
 EDF is expected to make a final investment decision in 2026.

+In December 2025, EDF reported that the cost for the six reactors was now €72.8 billion (2020 prices, ~€89 billion in 2025 prices), approved investing €2.7 billion in 2026, and were targeting 2038 for commissioning of the first reactor at Penly, with subsequent reactors following "at intervals of 12 to 18 months".
+These estimates are equivalent to €7,300 (2020 prices, ~€8,900 in 2025 prices) per kW net electric capacity.